An accurate diagnosis is one of the most important aspects of a person’s care. Obtaining a precise diagnosis will help the doctor

 - At least one cytopenia (low blood cell count) in one or more of red blood cell, white blood cell or platelet counts

-- Specific MDS-associated chromosome (cytogenetic) abnormality
+- Specific MDS-associated cytogenetic (chromosome) abnormalities

-CBC with Differential.
+Complete Blood Cell Count with Differential.
 A doctor will order a complete blood count (CBC) with differential to measure the number of red cells, white cells and platelets in your blood.
 These measurements indicate the degree to which the MDS cells in the marrow are affecting normal blood cell development.
 Patients with MDS often have low numbers of one or more types of blood cells.
 The CBC should include a "differential."
 This measures the different types of white blood cells in the sample.

 A low red cell count means that you have anemia.
 If you have anemia, your doctor examines your red cells to find out whether your condition is caused by MDS or

 - Another type of cancer or bone marrow problem

 - Another cause of anemia, such as kidney failure